Johnby

-Johnby is a hamlet in the Eden District, in the English county of Cumbria.
+Johnby is a hamlet in the Westmorland and Furness district, in the English county of Cumbria.
 It is about 6 mi from the large town of Penrith and about 1 mi from the village of Greystoke.
 The B5305 road, the B5288 road, the A66 road and the M6 motorway are all nearby.
 Circa 1870, it had a population of 92 as recorded in the Imperial Gazetteer of England and Wales.

-To the south of the hamlet is Johnby Hall, a fortified house or peel tower dating probably from the 14th Century, with alterations and extensions in every century since.
+To the south of the hamlet is Johnby Hall, a fortified house incorporating a peel tower dating probably from the 14th Century, with alterations and extensions in every century since.